Corporate - DeductionsLast reviewed - 12 March 2023

 As of 1 January 2020, creditors may reduce their tax base by the value of receivables if monetary payment has not been paid or sold.
 After 90 days from the invoice due date as specified in the invoice or contract, the taxpayer may reduce/increase the tax base.

 The reduction or increase should be shown in the tax return submitted for the tax year as well as monthly advances.
-Taxpayer may reduce the tax base if the liability has not been settled by the date of tax return submission.
+Taxpayers may reduce the tax base if the liability has not been settled by the date of tax return submission.
 If the liability is settled in the following tax period, the taxpayers are required to increase or reduce the tax base in the subsequent period.

 Companies are entitled to deduct donations for the purposes of public benefit and to volunteer activity organisations up to a total amount not exceeding 10% of income; however, deductions may not be made for donations to: